Hoboken Public Schools

-Project Lead The Way: an award-winning K-12 STEM curriculum that emphasizes hand-on activities; this year all of our elementary schools are expected to receive the “National Schools of Distinction” award for this program
+Project Lead The Way: an award-winning K-12 STEM curriculum that emphasizes hand-on activities; all of our elementary schools have received the “National Schools of Distinction” award for this program

 Passport to Learning: a comprehensive K-8 after-school enrichment program with science, math, art, culture and sports offerings

 Gifted & Talented: revamped to include both the Thrively digital platform for growth-mindset learning and John Hopkins academics

 Middle School Living Classroom: a research lab designed in collaboration with Stevens Institute of Technology to study life in the Hudson River

 University partnerships: including Hoboken High’s Pre-Medical Honors Program at Rutgers; NJ Institute of Technology/Hoboken High dual credit classes; and Stevens’ Ducklings Program for 6th graders and ACES high school program to promote equitable STEM opportunities

 Award-winning High School Drama Club and the popular K-12 district-wide spring musical

 Redwing Athletics, top-level team sports and one of New Jersey’s most successful athletic programs